-Volunteer – Caring for more than 250 chimpanzees is a 365 day a year job, and wouldn’t be possible without the dedication of volunteers who offer their time and talents to help fulfill our mission.
-Whether you help at our Sanctuary located in Fort Pierce, Florida, in your community, or from your home, you’ll make a real difference in the lives of the more than 250 chimpanzees in our care.
+Volunteer – Caring for nearly 250 chimpanzees is a 365 day a year job, and wouldn’t be possible without the dedication of volunteers who offer their time and talents to help fulfill our mission.
+Whether you help at our Sanctuary located in Fort Pierce, Florida, in your community, or from your home, you’ll make a real difference in the lives of the nearly 250 chimpanzees in our care.

 (Please note there is no direct contact with chimpanzees.
 All encounters with chimpanzees will be from a safe distance, behind stainless steel mesh that separates the chimpanzees from the humans.)

 Need a speaker for your group?